atmajs/MaskJS/README.md

 [Documentation](https://github.com/atmajs/mask-binding) _(IE9+)_

 MaskJS itself supports simple interpolations.
 It means the models are only accessed while render, but with this library you can define single or dual bindings.
-As MaskJS is a dom based engine, the bindings are instant.
+As MaskJS is a DOM based engine, the bindings are instant.

 Simple bindings sample: